 How it works

-This page explains more about how BestPractice.Club supports real decisions, and what to expect if you’re working through a complex, high-stakes decision and why we exist.
+This page explains how BestPractice.Club supports supply chain capability investment journeys — what to expect at different stages, how the format works, and why we exist.

 “In theory, there is no difference between theory and practice.